petertdinh/react-hacker-news/README.md

 	> npm run test or test:watch
 ```

-This is a SPA implementation of the Hacker News website.
+This is a SPA implementation of the Hacker News website built using React.
 Users
-can choose between six of the stories provided by the HN API built using React.
+can choose between six of the stories provided by the HN API.
 Application runs off of a webpack-dev server as all XMLHttpRequests are done
 client side.

 Libraries/Modules: